vruddhi13/JavaWeb-ict2025/README.md

 Now creating SenderServlet and RecieverServlet same as like:
 1. New project -> Java with maven -> web application -> name : MessageClientApp -> package: servlet -> Next
-2. source package -> new -> Servlet -> SenderServlet and RecieverServlet
+2. source package -> new -> Servlet -> SenderServlet and RecieverServlet create
 3. write code and run first SenderServlet and FirstQueueBean project and then now run RecieverServlet -> and now FirstTopicBean or FirstQueueBean

 ==> output :
 payara server in i am queue sender like output come in console